tombensve/APS/APS-APIs/docs/src/APSAPIs.md

 For (1) there is of course nothing to stop it from being treated as (2) :-).

-The aps-apis bundle also contains some base functionallity like a better service tracker and a generic bundle activator that does depenendy injections.
-These were previously (\<1.0.0) in a separate bundle called aps-tools-lib, but the relationships between that bundle and this finally became too circular so I merged aps-tools-lib into aps-apis.
+The aps-apis bundle also contains some base functionality like a better service tracker and a generic bundle activator that does dependency injections.

 ## Tools